contiamo/operational-ui/docs/visualizations/chart.md

 * minTopOffsetTopTick - default: 21 (only applicable to y axes)
 * tickSpacing - default: 40
 * outerPadding - default: 3
+* showRules - defaults to true for quant axes, false for time and categorical

 Quant axes _may_ additionally have any of the following configurations:
 * start: number